 Check the “Delete the driver software from this device” option (if applicable).

 - Restart your computer.

-If you’re able to enable the feature, but it’s not turn off automatically on schedule, and updating the graphics driver didn’t fix the problem, the workaround is to manually disable Night Light.
+If you’re able to enable the feature, but it’s not turning off automatically on a schedule, and updating the graphics driver didn’t fix the problem, the workaround is to manually disable Night Light.

-To disable Night light on Windows 10, use these steps:
+To disable the Night Light feature on Windows 10, use these steps: